 Yemen Travel Warning

 On September 24, 2014, the Department of State ordered a reduction of U.S. government personnel from Yemen out of an abundance of caution due to the continued civil unrest and the potential for military escalation.
-The Embassy’s ability to assist U.S. citizens in an emergency and provide routine consular services.
-Embassy Officers are restricted in their movements and cannot travel outside of Sana’a.
+The Embassy’s ability to assist U.S. citizens in an emergency and provide routine consular services may be limited.
+Embassy officers are restricted in their movements and cannot travel outside of Sana’a.
 In addition, movements within Sana’a are severely constrained and may be further constrained by the fluid security situation.

 Demonstrations continue to take place in various parts of the country and may quickly escalate and turn violent.
 U.S. citizens are urged to avoid areas of demonstrations, and to exercise extreme caution if within the vicinity of a demonstration.

 Terrorist organizations, including Al-Qaida in the Arabian Peninsula (AQAP), continue to be active throughout Yemen.
 The U.S. government remains highly concerned about possible attacks on U.S. citizens (whether visiting or residing in Yemen), and U.S. facilities, businesses, and perceived U.S. and Western interests.
 An ongoing risk of kidnapping exists throughout Yemen.
 In the last year, international and local media have reported several kidnappings of Westerners.
 Violent crime is also a growing problem; local media reported the murder of two U.S. citizens in Taiz and Aden in 2013.
 In addition, piracy in the Red Sea, Gulf of Aden, and Indian Ocean is a security threat to maritime activities in the region.
 See our International Maritime Piracy Fact Sheet.